Stepping Stones Festival 2014

 This year’s Stepping Stones Festival takes place on Friday 13th and Saturday 14th June.
 The Friday evening concert is an additional bonus event for those with weekend tickets.
 Details to follow.

-Basic camping will be available at Kirklinton but for those who want something with a few more facilities, Irthing Vale Caravan and Camping Park at Brampton is only about 15 minutes’ drive away and a list of B&Bs will be posted on the website.
+Basic camping will be available at Kirklinton but for those who want something with a few more facilities, Irthing Vale Caravan and Camping Park at Brampton is only about 15 minutes’ drive away and there is a list of B&Bs on the website.

 Ticket prices are £35 for the whole festival (Under-12s free; under-16s half price) or £27 for just the Saturday evening concert.
 Full details of the accommodation options, the concert line-up and where to buy tickets will be published shortly.